mozilla/jira-bugzilla-extension/README.md

 The BZ bug id and the Jira link are passed back to the background script so that these can be used by the popup script in the page action.

+For editing the bug with the right configuration, a select appears that allows a choice to enter a JIRA related whiteboard tag.
+In the future this will be user configurable.

+## enter_bug.cgi

+When entering bugs, if the configuration matches the component entered as above a select will appear making it easy to add pre-configured whiteboard tags when adding a new bug.

 ### The popup script

 When activated from the page action a message is sent to the background script to ask it for comparison data.